 An Illustration of the Poseidon Low Cost Water Bottle Filter Unit that Fits Any Standard PET Water Bottle

-Initiated in 2012 by undergraduate student Maziyar Makaremi, led and supervised by Dr Pooria Pasbakhsh, through Monash University's Undergraduate Research Opportunity (UROP), the Poseidon project (or simply known as 'Clean Drinking Water' project) gained momentum with potential applications in helping water-stressed local communities in Sri Lanka.
+Initiated in 2012 by undergraduate student Maziyar Makaremi, with final-year project supervisor Dr Pooria Pasbakhsh, through Monash University's Undergraduate Research Opportunity (UROP), the Poseidon project (or simply known as 'Clean Drinking Water' project) gained momentum with potential applications in helping water-stressed local communities in Sri Lanka.
 The team expanded to include SLINTEC, a private-public research institute from Sri Lanka and Newcastle University (UK and Singapore) across continents.
 Consequently, the research expanded and the research found publication in esteemed journals: The Journal of Physical Chemistry C (American Chemical Society) in 2015 [1] and RSC Advances (the Royal Society of Chemistry) in 2016 [2].
 This was followed by further publications in Elsevier journals, featuring advanced micromechanical system testing of the filters [3, 4].

 Photo of Dr Pooria Pasbakhsh (right) and Dr Rangika De Silva (left) sharing ideas on the Poseidon unit at SLINTEC